-8 Tools Needed For a Container Garden
+8 Gardening Supplies Needed For Container Gardening

 Many people think that you have to have a large space and a yard to have a garden.
 You can easily have a small garden on a porch if you would like to have one.
-You use pots and it is called a container garden.
+You use pots, and it is called a container garden.

-To get you started I put together a list of items you need to have on hand to make your planting and caring for your garden as easy as possible.
+To get you started, I put together a list of items you need to have on hand to make your planting and caring for your garden as easy as possible.

 - Hand Shovel – small shovels are a good for pots.
 It makes it easy to dig in whatever fertilizers you have and also to plant your seeds or plants in the pot

 - Hand Weeder – This is a small fork type tool that has a long neck.
-This can be helpful for 2 reasons, one for weeding the small weeds that grow in containers and second to plant seeds and small plants.
+This can be helpful for two reasons, one for weeding the small weeds that grow in containers and second to plant seeds and small plants.
 You can use this to dig a small hole to place the seed or plant in

-- Quality fetilizer made for the plants you are growing – This is another thing you will want to ask your local store or nursery.
+- Quality fertilizer made for the plants you are growing – This is another thing you will want to ask your local store or nursery.
 Each plant takes a different mix of nutrients.
 So be sure you get the fertilizer that will benefit your plants the best.